RCC Foundation Scholarship Application Instructions

 - Complete the Merit Scholarship and Supplemental Information sections if you wish to be considered for any merit scholarships that may be available and/or scholarships with various restrictions.
 These sections are not required.
 If you choose not to complete these sections, you will be considered for unrestricted Foundation scholarships and those with restrictions pertaining to data collected in the General Information section.

 - As soon as possible, complete and submit (to the U.S. Department of Education) the Free Application for Federal Student Aid (FAFSA).
 Follow all instructions provided by RCC's Financial Aid Office and submit documentation they request in a timely manner.
-Your financial aid file must be complete with RCC's Financial Aid Office by May 15, 2015, in order for you to be considered for an RCC Foundation Scholarship.
+Your financial aid file must be complete with RCC's Financial Aid Office by April 30, 2016, in order for you to be considered for an RCC Foundation Scholarship.
 Access the FAFSA on-line at www.fafsa.ed.gov.
 Even if you do not qualify for the Federal Pell Grant, you may qualify for an RCC Foundation Scholarship.
-Students whose financial aid files with RCC's Financial Aid Office are incomplete after May 15, 2015, will not be guaranteed consideration for a Foundation scholarship.
+Students whose financial aid files with RCC's Financial Aid Office are incomplete as of April 30, 2016, will not be guaranteed consideration for a Foundation scholarship.
 Exceptions are the RCC Faculty Association scholarship, which is solely based on the student’s merit.
 If you are applying only for this scholarship, the FAFSA is not required, but you must answer the question in the Merit Scholarship section of the application.

-- If you have not been enrolled in a curriculum (college credit) program at RCC in the last five years or are currently in high school, submit an official or unofficial copy of your latest transcript (high school or college) to the RCC Foundation office by May 15, 2015.
-High school students must submit a copy of their transcript, reflecting the previous fall semester.
-The Foundation office does not have access to transcripts requested by the admissions office.
+- If you have graduated high school and have not been enrolled in a curriculum (college credit) program at RCC in the last five years, submit an official or unofficial copy of your latest transcript (high school or college) to the RCC Foundation office by April 30, 2016.
 Send your transcript to RCC Foundation, 629 Industrial Park Ave., Asheboro, NC 27205, or drop it off in the RCC Foundation office in the Foundation Conference Center on the Asheboro Campus.
-If you mail your transcript, mail it early enough to be received by the Foundation no later than May 15, 2015.
+If you mail your transcript, mail it early enough to be received by the Foundation no later than April 30, 2016.
+Current high school students must submit their high school transcript to RCC's admissions office when they apply for admission.

 Once you've read and understand the instructions, follow the "Foundation Scholarship Application" link on the right to access the application.